fireflycons/Invoke-SqlExecute/README.md

 );
 ```

+## Enhancements

+### SQLCMD command support

 This implementation also includes support for more non-interactive 'colon commands' than are available in Invoke-sqlcmd such as `:CONNECT`, `:OUT`, `:!!` etc.

+### Parallel Execution

+Using the `-Parallel` switch, the following scenarios will run simultaneously.
+If the switch is omitted the scripts will run sequentially in the order they were presented to the command.

+* Run a single script on multiple connections, e.g. deploy database to several servers
+* Run multiple scripts on a single connection
+* Run multiple scripts each with their own connection.

+### :SETVAR Enhancement

+Using the `-OverrideScriptVariables` switch will prevent any `:SETVAR` within scripts from resetting the value of a scripting variable set from the command line.

 ## Supported Environments